 The RF-1000 uses the CX-1V visor design, which is the same visor

-that's used on Shoei's X-Eleven race oriented
+that's used on Shoei's

-excellent optical qualities, and it's treated
+The CX-1V has excellent optical qualities, and it's treated

 to block almost 100% of UV rays.
 The CX-1V visor is designed

-to smoothly wrap around each side of the helmet to eliminate any external pieces that might catch the
+to smoothly wrap around each side of the helmet to eliminate

-side of the helmet, also taken from the X-Eleven.
+the left hand side of the helmet, also taken from the X-Eleven.

 When in the topmost position, the lever locks the visor in

 place to prevent it from blowing open at way-too-fast highway

 speeds.
 Flip the lever down and the visor cracks open just a

 touch to allow quick de-fogging or a bit of ventilation.

 This is a great feature and I use it all the time.
 This photo

-(left) shows the lever in the down position, with the visor open about
+(left) shows the lever in the down position, with the visor

-visor is lifted.
+accessible when the visor is lifted.